-When the Display (Dual) Controller Status menu selection is made, the screen shown in Figure 3-47 appears.
+When the Display (Dual) Controller Status menu selection is made, the screen shown in Figure 3-45 appears.

-Figure 3-47 Controller Status Information
+Figure 3-45 Controller Status Information

-This Screen displays information about the controller(s) and whether or not they are working together.
+This Screen displays information about the controller(s), their slot numbers, and whether or not they are working together.
 There are nearly 100 different error or warning messages that can be returned, and this could be quite useful in the event you have a controller failure.